96boards/website/_posts/2016-09-06-recap-of-the-96boards-openhours-17.md

 - Robert closed the call talking about the blogs that are available and can be found here:  [https://www.96boards.org/blog/](/blog/)

-As always there is a lot of good information and resources that is in the chat below, this is a great place to get more detailed information.
-Also a while ago in the hangout Robert shared a link to allow people to submit topics or questions for the developers on the hangout.
-The link is:[ https://discuss.96boards.org/t/openhours-topic-suggestion/ ](https://discuss.96boards.org/t/openhours-topic-suggestion/)and Robert will take these suggestions and try to incorporate these into future OpenHours.

 Don't forget about the upcoming Linaro Connect where attendees have an opportunity to meet with Linaro in person and learn a lot more about what is going on in the community.
 There are still openings available to attend this conference in Las Vegas, Nevada September 26-30, 2016 --[http://connect.linaro.org/](http://connect.linaro.org/).

 Be sure to join us for the next OpenHours  [https://www.96boards.org/](/)  where we will go through an out of box experience with the DragonBoard 410c.

-Please remember, if you get stuck, there are resources to help you through the installation.
-Feel free to check out the [96Boards forums](https://discuss.96boards.org/), [96Boards wiki](https://github.com/96boards/documentation/wiki), or [Freenode IRC](http://webchat.freenode.net/?channels=%2396boards) channel #96boards (there are many ways to access IRC, this website is one of them).
-Dig around the wiki, create a new forum thread, and/or post a question in the chat.

 **Below is the chat log from the OpenHours session today:**